What is the Neonatal Intensive Care Unit?

 The average length of stay for extremely premature infants is about three months.

-McLane Children's flagship NICU, located in the Temple Hospital, is the only Level IIIB NICU located between Dallas and Austin (Level III is the highest level of NICU available to treat the most critically ill newborns).
+McLane Children's flagship NICU, located in the Temple Hospital, is the only Level IV NICU located between Dallas and Austin (Level IV is the highest level of NICU available to treat the most critically ill newborns).
 This 48-bed unit treats between 600 to 700 newborns each year.

 The new McLane Children's NICU at College Station Hospital features a new state-of-the-art "pinwheel" design that allows important line-of-sight vision for nurses and doctors while providing privacy for families.